Lesbian sex can be safe.

 - If you have sex with men, use a latex condom for vaginal, anal and oral intercourse.

-- Never share needles for drugs, steroids, hormones or vitamins.
+- Never share syringes for drugs, steroids, hormones or vitamins.

-- For tattoos and body piercing, make sure the artist uses new, clean needles. inks and jewelry for each person.
+- For tattoos and body piercing, make sure the artist uses new, clean equipment. inks and jewelry for each person.

 What about donor insemination?